foundersandcoders/our-site-v1-DEFUNCT/_harp/about/_company.md

 We cover a curriculum of test-driven development using JavaScript and Node.js, we follow agile software development practices and we train the charities and startups that we work with in the lean methods that we use.

 Nearly every one of our graduates finds a software development role.
-Every one of our last 48 students in the last year has found work in software development or a related field.
+Every one of our 48 students in the last year has found work in software development or a related field.

 Our coding camps are an expression of our belief in the power of peer-led study to build bridges between people and to help provide creative solutions to the world’s economic and social challenges.